PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac clapped a hand across his face and shook his head.
 "Look, Asarah.
 Please be quiet."

 "Quiet!" she shouted.
 "Why should I be quiet?
-So you and some other fool can get himself killed, in a rescue attempt that is pointless, because I going save munh..."
+So you and some other fool can get himself killed, in a rescue attempt that is pointless, because I was going save munh..."

 Boltac smothered her mouth with a kiss.
 It was so unexpected that when it was over, neither of them knew what to say.